billybot21/scratchnitro.github.io/README.md

 ## Scratchcoins
 Scratchcoins are a free way to buy the Scratch Nitro, and other classes of Scratch Nitro.
 Extension developers and extension repository members gets 500 Scratchcoins as a thank you for participating on the repository.
 If you want to know more about Scratchcoins, [click here](https://scratchnitro.github.io/Scratchcoins).

+## About us
+Wanna know about the page managers?
+[Click here!](https://scratchnitro.github.io/About%20us)